-Are you looking for a place to call home in the island of Cyprus?
-Discover the best places to live in the TRNC – Turkish Republic of Northern Cyprus.
+Are you looking for a place to call home on the island of Cyprus?
+Discover the best places to live in North Cyprus (the TRNC – Turkish Republic of Northern Cyprus).

 The island of Cyprus itself is not small by any measure, it’s the third biggest in the Mediterranean.
 However, the TRNC (Turkish Republic of Northern Cyprus) takes up only a third of the whole island, which is 3,355 square kilometres (1,295 sq mi).

 In short, it’s a small country that doesn’t have a long list of great places to live.
 Also, villages and towns are relatively close together, and nowhere feels really remote unless you go camping to the Karpaz peninsula – the long eastern stretch of the island.

 You can hire a car and visit every place on our list in a day.
 You will need longer if you want to wander around places and investigate them properly.